Microsoft Dynamics 365: Microsoft Dynamics 365 for Finance and Operations

 Microsoft Dynamics 365 for Finance and Operations Enterprise Edition (formerly Microsoft Dynamics AX) – ERP and CRM software-as-a-service product meant for mid-sized and large enterprises.
 Integrating both Dynamics AX and Dynamics CRM features, consisting of the following modules: for Financials and Operations, for Sales Enterprise, for Marketing, for Customer Service, for Field Service, for Project Service Automation.
-It is designed to be easily connected with Office 365 and PowerBI.
+It is designed to be easily connected with Office 365 and Microsoft Power BI.

 Microsoft Dynamics ax

 Microsoft Dynamics AX was one of Microsoft's Enterprise resource planning (ERP) software products.
 In 2018, its thick-client interface was removed and the web product was rebranded as Microsoft Dynamics 365 for Finance and Operations as a part of the Dynamics 365 suite.
 MDCC or Microsoft Development Center Copenhagen was once the primary development center for Dynamics AX.
 Microsoft Dynamics AX contained 19 core modules: